31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Not compatible with regular foundations, box springs, or adjustable bases

-Certifications are a great way to confirm whether a mattress is genuinely organic, healthy, and environmentally friendly.
-They make it easy for you as a consumer to verify a brand's claims and prevent greenwashing.
+Certifications are a great way to verify a brand's environmental and safety claims and prevent greenwashing.

 The following environmental & organic certifications help you identify mattresses made from organic materials that are non-GMO, sustainably grown, and responsibly harvested.